Fran6nd/downtranscoder/README.md

 2. Place the `downtranscoder` folder in your Nextcloud `apps/` directory
 3. (Optional) Run `cd apps/downtranscoder && composer install` if you have composer
 4. Enable the app in Nextcloud: **Apps** → **Multimedia** → **DownTranscoder** → **Enable**

-**No Node.js, npm, or build step required!** The app uses vanilla JavaScript and Nextcloud's built-in libraries.

 ### Updating the App